appsemble/appsemble/docs/guide/remappers.md

 This data can be used for example to render a value in `detail-viewer`.

-## String Remapper
+## Primitive Remapper

-If remapper is a string instead of an array of objects, this static string will always be returned as the result.
+If remapper is a string, boolean, or number instead of an array of objects, this static value will always be returned as the result.

 ## Remapper Functions